RRC-ACE-Outreach/TechCamp/01 Web Programming/Notes/Web Programming Demo.md

 ```

 ### That's great, but what does it look like?
-TODO: add screenshots
+TODO: add screenshots.
+Polish up descriptions
 Copy the URL under "Registered URL and Port".

 Paste the URL into a new tab/window in your browser.
+Click on your project folder name (link).

-AA NOTE: This is the live preview.
+This is the live preview for the site you are developing.

 ### Create your styles.css file
 Add a new file to your project folder.